rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch (WIP).md

 Spell List:

 Some mix of druid-like and warlock-like spells, focusing on debuffs, some few buffs, healing, and a lot of concentration stuff.
+Also a lot of save spells, and not many attack spells.